 (c) American Heritage Dictionary

 One whose profession is the decorative and functional alteration and planting of grounds, especially at or around a building site for prefabricated buildings or other kinds.

 Comment: ‘Decorative’ is a bad word for an activity which, at its best, is a fine art.
 ‘Around a building site’ is an inadequate reference to public goods and the public realm

 (d) Encyclopaedia Britannica

 landscape architecture, the development and decorative planting of gardens, yards, grounds, parks, and other planned green outdoor spaces.
-Landscape gardening is used to enhance nature and to create a natural setting for buildings, towns, and cities.
+Landscape gardening is used to enhance nature and to create a natural setting for buildings, towns, and cities, be it involving a she shed in a garden or a gazebo in a city park.
 It is one of the decorative arts and is allied to architecture, city planning, and horticulture.

 Comment: the terms ‘decorative planting’, ‘enhance nature’ and ‘landscape gardening’ would be taken as insults by most landscape architects